 Both of these pieces if just painted with milk paint alone would most likely just flake off.
 And i didn’t want a chippy finish on either of them so i added the Extra – Bond.

-You can see how shiny the old finish of the dresser was, milk paint with bond covers it right up with no prep work!!
+You can see how shiny the old finish of the dresser was, milk paint with bond covers it right up with little prep work!!

 – Skipping the Extra – Bond –